Q: Is it possible to position Compatt 6s independently within the same array, and send each positioning out of Fusion to our navigation software?

 A: If you add two Compatts to a vehicle, these will both be used to track the vehicle as long as they have appropriate references.
 If you wish to track the two independently (i.e.no knowledge of the fact they are mounted on the same structure and constrained by a known distance),we would suggest creating two vehicles (structures) and add a Compatt to each.
 Then you can track both simultaneously within the same array.
 Tracking two independent vehicles is mathematically different to tracking one with two Compatts mounted so you may see variation in the position differences.

-Q: Please can you advise us how often the endcap sensors need to be calibrated to keep them in spec?
+Q: How often do the endcap sensors need calibrating to keep them in spec?

 A: It’s vitally important that the performance of your endcap sensors is regularly checked.
 Check depth and sound velocity sensors annually whilst inclinometers and temperature sensors should be checked every two years.
 Our regional service centres are equipped to perform these specialist checks and re-calibrations, for a fast turnaround of your equipment.